Mo-cyber99/Mo-cyber99/README.md

 ---

-I'm Muhammed Abulkasem and I have recently completed a 3 moth program as a Trainee Software Developer at Northcoders and I'm now looking forward to start working as a Junior Software Developer▶️.
+I'm Muhammed Abulkasem and I have recently completed a 3 moth program as a Trainee Software Developer at Northcoders and I'm now looking forward to start working as a Junior Software Developer ▶️

 🥅 My goals:
 <ul>